 We are wooshed around the streets with nothing more than the wind to protect us.
 All the while, our guide, and her friend are on a motorbike trying to get as many photos of us as possible.
 This is a genuinely crazy parade.

 Being from the San Francisco Bay Area, we are very familiar with Asian food, and I love Vietnamese.
-So I am happy when we finally make a stop for lunch in a local shop in the downtown area.
+So I was happy when we finally made a stop for lunch in a local shop in the downtown area.

 An Afternoon Driving Tour Of Ho Chi Minh City (Saigon)

 The afternoon is spent tooling around the city, looking at the old and new architecture.
 We stop at the Saigon Central Post Office.
 This beautiful building is a classic example of the colonization of Vietnam.
 The post office, constructed between 1886 and 1891, has Gothic, Renaissance, and French colonial design elements.

 Both the Basilica and the Post Office are great examples of French influence on that era’s architecture, so evident when you visit Vietnam.

 The US Embassy* (now the US Consulate-General as the formal US Embassy is in Hanoi) is located just a few short blocks away from these iconic buildings.
 Of course, this building has a storied history.